-Purple Flowers and Mauve Flowers - Free Images and Gift Ideas
+Purple Flowers and Mauve Flowers For Your Garden

 Mauve and Purple Flowers in Bloom - a List of Plants

 I have loved flower photography ever since I got my Nikon Coolpix Digital Camera, and this has enabled me to make several web pages to show off the flowers and plants in my garden.
 My own preference is for flowering plants, rather than trees and shrubs, be they big flowers or small flowers.
-Most of my photographs here do not depict rare flowers, except perhaps my purple hellebore (see the image below).
+Most of pictures here do not depict rare flowers, except perhaps my purple hellebore (see the image below).

 There are so many mauve and purple flowers that, almost without stopping, I was able to make a list of more than thirty.
 I have put just eleven of them on this page.
 A few of them will flower in winter, but some like the heat, and so would only flower in summer.

 I have also just designed my first infographic ever - Plant Tips - and you will also find this useful plant care information towards the bottom of this page.

 All images on this page are by Diana Grant.
 They are free to use provided you attribute them appropriately with a link to my name and one of my gardening web pages .